 - Ensures compliance with industry regulations that govern reporting of certain types of incidents and in certain industries

-And finally, aggregated information about incidents, accidents and illnesses can help you conduct effective risk assessments and analyze trends.
+Finally, aggregated information about incidents, accidents, and illnesses can help you conduct effective risk assessments and analyze trends.
 If you can report on the data gathered in incident investigations, you have valuable insight into your company’s safety culture and work environment.
 Use this information to identify areas for safety and security improvements, additional training and incident prevention programs.